python/devguide/index.rst

 developers to work on them.
 Some major examples that may be of interest are:

-* PyPy_: A Python interpreter focused on high speed (JIT-compiled) operation on major platforms
+* PyPy_: A Python interpreter focused on high speed (JIT-compiled) operation on major platforms.
-* Jython_: A Python interpreter focused on good integration with the Java Virtual Machine (JVM) environment
+* Jython_: A Python interpreter focused on good integration with the Java Virtual Machine (JVM) environment.
+* GraalPy: Another Python interpreter which has first-class support for embedding in Java, built on GraalVM.
-* IronPython_: A Python interpreter focused on good integration with the Common Language Runtime (CLR) provided by .NET and Mono
+* IronPython_: A Python interpreter focused on good integration with the Common Language Runtime (CLR) provided by .NET and Mono.
-* Stackless_: A Python interpreter focused on providing lightweight microthreads while remaining largely compatible with CPython specific extension modules
+* Stackless_: A Python interpreter focused on providing lightweight microthreads while remaining largely compatible with CPython specific extension modules.
 * MicroPython_: A tiny Python interpreter with small subset of the Python standard library that is optimised to run on microcontrollers and in constrained environments.